 Your air conditioner is essential for staying cool and comfortable in the Florida heat.
-But if you notice an AC water leak, it could indicate hidden problems that may lead to costly water damage or even a full system failure.
+But if you notice an AC water leak around your AC unit, it could signal underlying issues that, if ignored, may lead to expensive repairs, water damage, or even complete system failure.
 In this article, we’ll cover the most common causes of AC water leaks, how to fix them, and tips to prevent future issues.

 Common Causes of AC Water Leak